Querying : RQL - Raven Query Language

 This operator checks if all passes values are matching given field.
-Due to its mechanics it is only usefull when used on array fields.
+Due to its mechanics, it is only useful when used on array fields.

-Following query will yield no results in contrast to 'in' operator.
+The following query will yield no results in contrast to an 'in' operator.

 from Orders where Lines.ProductName all in ('Chang', 'Spegesild', 'Unknown product name')

 but removing the 'Unknown product name' will give you orders that only contains products with both 'Chang' and 'Spegesild' names